 Night scenes, astrophotography, indoor photography, caves, and caverns may be poorly lit and require a longer shutter speed to achieve proper exposure.

-I took a photography tour through Antelope Canyon so I was allowed to bring a tripod into the canyon.
+I took a photography tour (which is no longer offered) through Antelope Canyon so I was allowed to bring a tripod into the canyon.
 In fact, it was a requirement because the caves are dark and need a slower shutter speed to get proper exposure.
 Most of the photos taken that day were between 2 and 4 seconds.
 This photo was taken with a 2-second exposure.
 If I had used a faster shutter speed, my photos would have been too dark.

 The camera needs to remain still to avoid blurry photos at longer shutter speeds.
 Don’t have a tripod?
 No problem!
 Use rocks, ledges, or benches, just make sure the camera won’t move.